agarioch/ali-woods/README.md

  **Website**
  - [ ] Add modern format images to improve page loading speed
  - [ ] Replace hero background png with svg pattern to improve loading speed and allow animation
- - [ ] Add Social images for Twitter, Insta and X sharing

 ## Codeowners
 This project was created by [Alistair Garioch](https://github.com/agarioch).